Climate-related financial disclosure: key features and guidance to prepare

 - Group 3 entities will be required to start reporting for financial years commencing on or after 1 July 2027.

-The NGER Act will continue to operate alongside the regime, and will serve a very different purpose.
+The NGER Act is continuing to operate alongside the regime, and serves a very different purpose.
 That is, whereas mandatory climate reporting is designed to inform financial stakeholders of the impact of climate risks and opportunities on entities, the NGER Act informs government policy on greenhouse gas (GHG) emissions and assists Australia to meet its international emissions reporting obligations.

-The ASRS will measure GHG emissions in alignment with the IFRS S2 hierarchy, which allows reporting entities to adopt different methodologies from those in the GHG Protocol if required by local authorities or listing exchanges.
-This represents a change from the initial version of the ASRS from October 2023, which required entities to prioritise relevant methodologies for calculating GHG emissions in accordance with NGER methodologies.
+AASB S2 will require disclosure of GHG emissions that are measured in alignment with the IFRS S2 hierarchy, which allows reporting entities to adopt different methodologies from those in the GHG Protocol if required by local authorities or listing exchanges.
+This represents a change from the initial version of the CRFD regime from October 2023, which required entities to prioritise relevant methodologies for calculating GHG emissions in accordance with NGER methodologies.

 Form of reporting, location and cross-referencing to foreign parent disclosures

-The ASRS (which the climate statements must comply with) states that material information can be included in an entity's climate-related financial disclosures by cross-reference.
-Unlike cross-referencing in a directors' report or financial report, which is provided for under ASIC Corporations (Directors' Report Relief) Instrument 2016/188, based on the ASRS, it appears that cross-referencing for the purposes of climate-related financial disclosure may be made to 'another report published by the entity'.
-The ASRS requires cross-referenced information to meet specific criteria to be included in an entity's disclosures.
+AASB S2 requires cross-referenced information to meet specific criteria to be included in an entity's disclosures.
 These requirements ensure that the cross-referenced information is available on the same terms and at the same time as the climate-related financial disclosures, does not compromise understandability, includes a precise reference to the specified part of the report, and explains how to access the cross-referenced report.
+(See our Insight on the ASIC reporting guide for further practical guidance on labelling and cross-referencing).

 The sustainability report will require a climate statement, any notes to the climate statement, any statements prescribed by regulation and a directors' declaration.